ludovicianul/hostcheck/README.md

 # available modes

-* **lookup**: will check if the supplied hosts are being solved by the networked configred DNS server(s)
+* **lookup**: will check if the supplied hosts are being solved by the networked configured DNS server(s)
 * **reach**: check if the supplied hosts are reachable.
-It must run with root/admin priviledges in order simulate a ICMP ping
+It must run with root/admin priviledges in order to simulate a ICMP ping
 * **connect**: it will actually connect to the hosts and ports supplied in the file